 She is suggested rather than shown, reinforcing her role as an extension of the river itself.

-In modern contexts, Kawahime is often reimagined as a symbol of environmental awareness, feminine liminality, or the psychological pull of dangerous calm.
+In modern contexts, Kawahime is often reimagined as a symbol of environmental awareness, feminine liminality, and the psychological pull of dangerous calm.
 She may represent grief, memory, or the allure of surrender.

-Contemporary portrayals often emphasize her tragic or protective aspects, softening her threat while preserving ambiguity.
+Contemporary portrayals frequently emphasize her tragic or protective aspects, softening her threat while preserving ambiguity.

 She remains relevant because rivers still demand respect.